Raped by an Angel

 Raped by an Angel a.k.a.
 Naked Killer 2 (香港奇案之強姦; pinyin: Xiang Gang qi an zhi qiang jian) is a 1993 Category III Hong Kong film directed by Andrew Lau, with a screenplay by Wong Jing.
 The Hong Kong Chinese actor Mark Cheng is shown naked in the film, as he walks around a room, with his genitals briefly shown on screen.

 Prequel and sequel

 Alternatively titled Naked Killer 2 a.k.a.
 Legal Rape a.k.a.
-Super Rape, the movie is a semi-sequel to the 1992 Naked Killer, directed by Clarence Fok Yiu-leung.
+Super Rape, the movie is a semi-sequel to the 1992 film Naked Killer directed by Clarence Fok Yiu-leung.
 In fact, the main link between the two films is the reunion of Simon Yam and Chingmy Yau, who play different roles.
 It was followed by four other movies: